JavierreLab/p53/figures/Figure_3/README.md

 ## Figure 3 - old

 - Figures to show compartment score changes withrespect to the presence of p53
-- Figures representing correlationof compartment scores between all condition pairs.
+- Figures representing correlation of compartment scores between all condition pairs.